jfrog/jfrog-vscode-extension/README.md

 To filter the dependencies viewed, click on the Filter ![Filter](resources/readme/filter.png) button.
 ![Filter](resources/readme/gifs/filter.gif)

-Navigate from the tree view to a depedency's declaration in the editor.
+Navigate from the tree view to a dependency's declaration in the editor.
 ![Filter](resources/readme/gifs/maven_tree_pom.gif)

 ## General Configuration